Rule 10.603. Authority and duties of presiding judge

 (i)Complete a confidential evaluation form;

-(ii)Submit the form annually to the Administrative Director of the Courts;
+(ii)Submit the form annually to the Administrative Director;

-(iii)Direct complaints against the assigned judge to the Chief Justice, by forwarding them to the attention of the Administrative Director of the Courts, and provide requested information in writing to the Administrative Director of the Courts in a timely manner; and
+(iii)Direct complaints against the assigned judge to the Chief Justice, by forwarding them to the attention of the Administrative Director, and provide requested information in writing to the Administrative Director in a timely manner; and

 (iv)Assist the Administrative Director in the process of investigating, evaluating, and making recommendations to the Chief Justice regarding complaints against retired judges who serve on assignment.